dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR12.md

 const organization = new Organization({name: "Acme Gooseberries", country: "GB"}
 ```

 Now that I’ve encapsulated the record structure into the class, there are four places I need to look at for renaming: the getting function, the setting function, the constructor, and the internal data structure.
 While that may sound like I’ve increased my workload, it actually makes my work easier since I can now change these independently instead of all at once, taking smaller steps.
-Smaller steps mean fewer things to go wrong in each step—therefore, less work.
-It wouldn’t be less work if I never made mistakes—but not making mistakes is a fantasy I gave up on a long time ago.
+Smaller steps mean fewer things to go wrong in each step — therefore, less work.
+It wouldn’t be less work if I never made mistakes — but not making mistakes is a fantasy I gave up on a long time ago.

 Since I’ve copied the input data structure into the internal data structure, I need to separate them so I can work on them independently.
 I can do this by defining a separate field and adjusting the constructor and accessors to use it.